hellosaumil/passwd-parser/README.md

 ## Name
-passwd-parser - A toy utility to parse /etc/passwd in unix machines and provide corresponding group from /etc/group
+passwd-parser - A toy utility to parse /etc/passwd in unix machines and provide corresponding uid, full_name and groups from /etc/group

 ## Usage
 Write in Terminal as follows: